-To commemorate International Mother Earth Day, the General Assembly will host an interactive dialogue on Harmony with Nature.
-The purpose of the interactive dialogue is to advance discussions on different economic approaches, in the context of sustainable development, and to further a more ethical basis for the relationship between humanity and the Earth.
+To commemorate International Mother Earth Day, the General Assembly hosted an interactive dialogue on Harmony with Nature.
+The purpose of the interactive dialogue was to advance discussions on different economic approaches, in the context of sustainable development, and to further a more ethical basis for the relationship between humanity and the Earth.

 The Rio+20 Outcome Document recognizes the contribution of the Harmony with Nature process in advancing sustainable development.
 In "The Future We Want", Member States and several other stakeholders acknowledged that "Mother Earth" embodies a universal set of principles adopted by societies in the search to recognize the rights of nature in the context of the promotion of sustainable development.